Skip to main content

 WARNING: Due to postman storing in remote servers in plaintext do not store production credentials in variables

-Configuring postman for DDC
+Configuring postman for Scanning

 Add environment configuration with and set the url, lpaId and courtReference variables